 As Women’s Equality Day is being commemorated today in the United States, well-meaning citizens of Nigeria have also continued to urge the various stakeholders in the Nigerian polity to formulate policies that will make life better for women in Nigeria.
 Although Women’s Equality Day is a day proclaimed each year to commemorate the granting of the vote to women in the United States, women’s equality has become a matter of global concern with the incoming of the United Nation’s Millennium Development Goals (MDGs) making it their third goal

 According to a statement by the Media Officer of Supermart.ng, Oluwatayo Alofun “Women equality is not just an American campaign, it is a global campaign.
 Don’t forget that it is the third in the United Nation’s Millennium Development Goals.
-Most of these women combine career with the task of being mothers, wives and homemakers, you will agree with me that this is not easy especially in cities like Lagos.
+Most of these women combine careers with the task of being mothers, wives, and homemakers, you will agree with me that this is not easy, especially in cities like Lagos.
 This was why we started Supermart.ng – an online groceries store in Lagos, Nigeria that delivers groceries to households in as early as three hours as a way of making life easier for women in Lagos”.